robstrader/presentation-devops-cicd/slides.md

 <br />

-- Combines code frequently to prevent "integration hell."
+- Combines code frequently to prevent "integration hell".
 - Catches bugs early with automated tests.
 - Saves time by automating builds and testing.
 - Keeps the team aligned with the latest code.